Service standards and best practice

 Working in partnership with you

 Furthermore, we see our relationship with our clients as a full partnership.
-Very often we compliment your existing in-house ICT team.
+Very often we compliment your existing internal IT team.
 We want to be sure that our IT support services meet, or even exceed, the same stringent standards as you have yourselves, and we want to be able to link with your own processes as seamlessly as we can.